The structure and the list 3-dynamic coloring of outer-1-planar graphs: Introduction

+\cite{Kotzig55} proved that each 3-connected planar graph contains an edge $uv$ such that $d(u)+d(v)\leq 13$ and this bound is sharp. \cite{FM07} showed that each 3-connected 1-planar graph contains an edge $uv$ such that $\max\{d(u),d(v)\}\leq 20$ and the bound 20 is sharp. \cite{LS17} proved that each 3-connected 1-planar graph $G$ contains an edge $uv$ of type $(3,\leq 22)$, $(4,\le 13)$, $(5,\le 9)$, $(6,\le 8)$ or $(7,7)$ and thus $d(u)+d(v)\leq 25$.
+Replacing the 3-connectedness with a condition on the minimum degree, \cite{HS12} proved that each 1-planar graph of minimum degree at least 4 contains an edge of type $(4,\le 13)$, $(5,\le 9)$, $(6,\le 8)$ or $(7,7)$, where the bound 9, 8 and 7 in the last three types are sharp.
+Very recently, \cite{BDHS20} showed that each 1-planar graph of minimum degree at least 3 contains an edge $uv$ such that $\max\{d(u),d(v)\}\leq 29$. \cite{NZ20} showed that each 1-planar graph of minimum degree at least 3 contains an edge of type $(3,\le 23)$, $(4,\le 11)$, $(5,\le 9)$, $(6,\le 8)$ or $(7,7)$.
+It is not clear whether the bound 23 and 11 in the first two types are sharp, and the authors conjectured that they may be improved to 20 and 10, respectively.

-Recently in 2018, Zhang \emph{et al.}\,\cite{ZLLZ} proved that (i) each outer-1-planar graph $G$ with $\delta(G)\geq 2$ has an edge $uv$ such that $d(u)+d(v)\leq 9$ and the bound 9 is sharp; (ii) every maximal outer-1-planar graph $G$ has an edge $uv$ such that $d(u)+d(v)\leq 7$ and the bound 7 is sharp.
+For subclasses of planar graphs, it is well known, see \cite{Wang1999}, that each outerplanar graph of minimum degree at least 2 contains en edge $uv$ such that $d(u)+d(v)\leq 6$ and this bound is sharp. \cite{ZLLZ} proved that (i) each outer-1-planar graph of minimum degree at least 2 has an edge $uv$ such that $d(u)+d(v)\leq 9$ and the bound is sharp; (ii) every maximal outer-1-planar graph $G$ has an edge $uv$ such that $d(u)+d(v)\leq 7$ and the bound is sharp.

-The aim of this paper is to improve those two results to a more detailed form, which not only confirms the existence of such a light edge but also shows in which configuration it is contained (see Theorem \ref{str-1} in Section \ref{sec-2}).
-Furthermore, this structural theorem is applicable to an interesting problem the so-called list 3-dynamic coloring of graphs, which has many applications to the channel assignment problems \cite{ZB18}.
-For the continuity of this paper, we will introduce the list 3-dynamic coloring in Section \ref{sec-3}, where we give a sharp upper bound for the list 3-dynamic chromatic number of outer-1-planar graphs (see Theorem \ref{list-3-dynamic} in Section \ref{sec-3}).
+The aim of this paper is to improve the above two results of \cite{ZLLZ} to a more detailed form, which not only confirms the existence of such a light edge but also shows in which configuration it is contained (see Theorem \ref{str-1} in Section \ref{sec-2}).
+Actually, our result implies that each outer-1-planar graph of minimum degree at least 2 contains an edge of type $(2,\le 7)$ or $(3,3)$, and each maximal outer-1-planar graph contains an edge of type $(2,\le 5)$ or $(3,3)$, and all bounds are sharp.

+On the other hand, this structural theorem is applicable to an interesting problem the so-called list 3-dynamic coloring of graphs, which has many applications to the channel assignment problems, see \cite{ZB18,ZB20}.
+For the continuity of this paper, we introduce the list 3-dynamic coloring in Section \ref{sec-3}, where we give a sharp upper bound for the list 3-dynamic chromatic number of outer-1-planar graphs (see Theorem \ref{list-3-dynamic} in Section \ref{sec-3}).